Skip to content

 Everyone has a responsibility to help protect children.
 If you are concerned about the welfare of a child, please contact us - we will always take your concerns seriously.

-If you have a concern about a child or young person who lives in County Durham, contact us.
+If you have a concern about a child or young person who lives in County Durham, Contact First Contact.

 We are responsible for delivering services to safeguard children.
 By law we must make enquiries about any child if we are told that there is a risk of harm to that child.
 We will ensure that children and families are fully involved in decision-making and planning throughout this process, unless this would place the child at immediate risk.